Home » What is Art?

 The philosophy of art is appropriately complex, worried over by philosophers and critics endlessly, for good reason.
 As rich and varied as the arts themselves are, so are the debates over the nature of art itself.
 University Courses, entire departments, endless books through the ages are devoted to the philosophical questions of art.

-So, clearly in a blog such as The Literary Life, there is not much I can do but attempt to simplify for the moment some of the ways we approach to the really Big Questions of art, and in my case, literature.
+So, clearly here in The Literary Life, there is not much I can do but attempt to simplify for the moment some of the ways we approach to the really Big Questions of art, and in my case, literature.

 The textbook discussions—and thus the party line—generally fall into four areas, typified by the following four questions: